PHOENIX — Al Jefferson’s streak of 11 games of 20 or more points is history, along with the Charlotte Bobcats’ brief winning streak.

 Phoenix was supposed to be one of the NBA’s worst teams, but first-year coach Jeff Hornacek has them playing efficiently at both ends.
 The Suns’ ball pressure is excellent, so the Bobcats ended up in constant late-clock decisions.
 That didn’t go well at all, with the Bobcats shooting 35 percent from the field in the first half.

-Phoenix is unorthodox offensively in that the Suns are last in the league in assists, yet strong scorers.
-Clifford explained before the game that Phoenix's roster is full of players who can break down defenders one-on-one.
+Phoenix is unorthodox offensively in that the Suns are last in the league in assists, yet are strong scorers.
+Clifford explained before the game that Phoenix’s roster is filled with players who can break down defenders one-on-one.

-Certainly that applies to Phoenix point guard Dragic, who scored 19 first-half points.
-Dragic's change of direction off the dribble is spectacular and he's also dangerous as a 3-point shooter.
-It's quite possible Dragic will end up the NBA's most improved player this season.
+Certainly that applies to Phoenix point guard Goran Dragic, who scored 19 first-half points and finished with 25.
+Dragic’s change of direction off the dribble is spectacular and he’s also dangerous as a 3-point shooter.
+It’s quite possible Dragic will end up as the NBA’s most improved player this season.

 The Suns are also deeper than the Bobcats.
-Phoenix's reserves outscored Charlotte's in the first half 29-13.
+Phoenix’s reserves outscored Charlotte’s 29-13 in the first half.
 Forward Marcus Morris, one of two twins playing for Phoenix, had 15 bench points entering the second half.

 The Bobcats again played without Walker.
 The plan is for Walker to practice Monday in Northern California, then reevaluate whether he plays Tuesday against the Golden State Warriors.